Chenyu-Wang567/All-Angles-Bench/VLMEvalkit/README.md

 # 🔥 📊 QuickStart 📊 🔥
-# Use VLMEvalKit to Evaluate Open-Sourced MLLMs on All-Angles-Bench
+# Use VLMEvalKit to Evaluate Open-Sourced MLLMs on All-Angles Bench
-We adopt and extend [VLMEvalKit](https://github.com/open-compass/VLMEvalKit/tree/main) to support our All-Angles-Bench.
+We adopt and extend [VLMEvalKit](https://github.com/open-compass/VLMEvalKit/tree/main) to support our All-Angles Bench.
 Below we list step-by-step instructions to clone benchmark and setup the recommended conda environments for evaluating different MLLMs.
 Some MLLMs may fail under mismatched CUDA/PyTorch or transformers versions, so we recommend isolating each group in its own environment.

-## **🤗 Step 1: Clone All-Angles-Bench from HuggingFace Hub**
+## **🤗 Step 1: Clone All-Angles Bench from HuggingFace Hub**
 To begin, clone the benchmark locally under VLMEvalkit.
 ```bash
 $ conda install git-lfs